NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Select-Pixels-Compare-Spectral-Signatures/Select-Pixels-Compare-Spectral-Signatures.Rmd

-In this tutorial, we will learn how to plot spectral signatures of several different land cover types using an interactive clicking feature of the `raster` package.
+In this tutorial, we will learn how to plot spectral signatures of several different land cover types using an interactive `click` feature of the `terra` package.

 <div id="ds-objectives" markdown="1">